Suggestions for Formatting the Honors Capstone Project

-Because disciplines have different standards and conventions, thesis/capstone projects do not all look the same.
-Below is the standard structure of a thesis/capstone project, with REQUIRED sections indicated in BOLD.
+Because disciplines have different standards and conventions, capstone projects do not all look the same.
+Below is the standard structure of an honors capstone, with REQUIRED sections indicated in BOLD.
 Students are encouraged to organize their projects in this recommended order, unless their faculty mentors decide that another discipline-specific format is more appropriate.
 Please include all BOLD sections.

-- Title page (REQUIRED, not paginated—see template here): Please provide places for all committee members to sign and spell all names correctly.
+- Title page (REQUIRED, not paginated—see template here): Please provide spaces for all committee members to sign and spell all names and titles correctly.

 Copyright 2016 Your Name